Adebayo's career-high 22 points helps Heat beat Suns 115-98

 TIP-INS

-Heat: Miami was without Wayne Ellington for an undisclosed personal issue and Hassan Whiteside remained in Miami for the birth of his first child. ...
+Heat: Miami was without Wayne Ellington due to a death in the family and is expected back on Monday.
+Whiteside remained in Miami for the birth of his first child. ...
 Adebayo's previous career high was 19 points at Cleveland on Nov.
 28, 2017. ...
 It was Miami's first road game against a Western Conference team this season. ...
 The Heat have won 19 of their last 21 against Phoenix. ...
 Dwyane Wade stuck around and talked to cheering fans, and traded jerseys with Jamal Crawford, after his last game in Phoenix.
-Wade is retiring after this season.
+Wade is retiring after this season and this was the first of his last visits to NBA cities.

 Suns: In the previous two contests, Phoenix was the first NBA team in the shot-clock era to score fewer than 10 points in the first quarter of consecutive games. ...
 Daniels hit double figures for the third straight game. ...
 Phoenix signed G Juwan Evans to a two-way contract.
 Evans and another G-League player, George King, were active for the Suns Friday.